paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 expected: individual researchers have only limited time and expertise.
 This is why reproducibility is important.
-To pick an example (which will be further elaborated in later sections of this paper), the study of Sy et al. \[(2021); hereafter SWN\] would immediately grab the attention of a researcher with expertise in spatial analysis.
+To pick an example (which will be further elaborated in later sections of this paper), the study of Sy et al. (2021), hereafter referred to as SWN, would immediately grab the attention of a researcher with expertise in spatial analysis.

 # Reproducibility of research

 SWN investigated the basic reproductive number of COVID-19 in US counties, and its association with population density, median household income, and prevalence of private mobility.
 For their multivariate analysis, SWN used mixed linear models.
-This is a reasonable modelling
+This is an appropriate modelling
 choice: ![R\_0](https://latex.codecogs.com/png.latex?R_0 "R_0") is an
 interval-ratio variable that is suitably modeled using linear regression; further, as SWN note there is a likelihood that the process